coveo/source.coveo.com/_posts/2016-09-08-sitecore-powershell-module-with-Coveo.md

 # This will return only a certain # of items for the sitecore_master index
 Find-Item -Index "sitecore_master" -First 1000

-# THis will allow me to view the properties of the index so I can do more work on it
+# This will allow me to view the properties of the index so I can do more work on it
 # Powershell screen has a buffer so using Format-Table -Autosize to show it horizontally
 # might not work the way you want.
 It would be best to view it like this and then filter from there
 Find-Item -Index "sitecore_master" -First 10 | Select-Object -Property *